JustineKelly02/Library4A/README.md

 **b.
 Display Books** - presents a database list of books.

+**Description:**
+  Retrieves a list of all books in the database, displaying their book ID, title, author ID, and author name.

 - **Endpoint:** `/books/show`
 - **Method:** `GET`
 - **Headers:** `Authorization: Bearer <insert generated jwtTokenHere from the users/authenticate>`